jigar2099/photon_position_reconstruction/README.md

 # Photon Position Reconstruction
 ## Introduction
-This repository is created in order to predict position of photons from given data.
+This repository is created in order to predict the position of photons from given data.
-Intensity Interferometry is the branch of Astronomy which aims to calculate diameter of Stars.
+Intensity Interferometry is the branch of Astronomy that aims to calculate the diameter of Stars.
-It's experimental setup includes two Photo Multiplier Tubes (PMTs) which detects photons for selected in the form of photo current( depending on selected time binnings ).
-Thus, the generated data from two PMTs represent the photon emission pattern from the source with respect to the time.
+Its experimental setup includes two Photo Multiplier Tubes (PMTs) which detect photons selected in the form of photocurrent ( depending on selected time binnings ).
+Thus, the generated data from two PMTs represent the photon emission pattern from the source with respect to time.
 Overall shapes in generated data, from both PMTs, can be different depending on the experimental setup and the used PMTs.
-However, for the case of the correlated photons, location of the photon pulse is expected to be the same.
+However, in the case of the correlated photons, the location of the photon pulse is expected to be the same.

-This project is the part of research going on in the Erlangen Center of Astroparticlephysics(ECAP), and the data used in this project is from H.E.S.S. campaign-I. It is also extention of my masters thesis, in which I attempted to
+This project is part of research going on in the Erlangen Center of Astroparticle Physics (ECAP), and the data used in this project is from H.E.S.S. campaign-I. It is also an extension of my master's thesis, in which I attempted to
 <a href="https://dl.gi.de/handle/20.500.12116/39542" target="_blank">calculated the flux from PMTs using Deep Learning</a>.

 ## Dataset